mikaelsundell/3rdparty/readme.md

 ### Deploy with 3rdparty ###

 Each project is installed with absolute search paths for all names and dependent libraries.
-The 3rdparty project is not intended for instant deployment but instead requires a deployment step, such as macdeployqt or a similar tool, to correctly configure @rpath, @executable_path, and other runtime application dependencies.
+The 3rdparty project is not intended for instant deployment but instead requires a deployment step, such as macdeployqt or a similar tool, to correctly configure ```@rpath```, ```@executable_path```, and other runtime application dependencies.

 ## 3rdparty advanced ##